Census 2016: Western provinces’ populations are the fastest-growing in Canada

 Ontario grew by 4.6 per cent, the second consecutive census period in which it grew at a rate slower than the national average.
 It’s the first time that’s happened since the Second World War.
 Ontario still has by far the largest share of the national population, with more than 13 million people, or 38 per cent of Canada’s population.
 The main reason for its slower growth is that it received proportionally fewer immigrants over the last five years.

 Quebec’s rate of growth was below the national average, a trend that’s been in place since the end of the 1960s.
 Its share of national population, which was nearly 29 per cent in 1966, fell to slightly more than 23 per cent in 2016.
-Quebec passed the 8 million mark in overall population, and the Montreal area surpassed four million for the first time, meaning half the provincial population is concentrated around its biggest city.
+Quebec passed the eight million mark in overall population, and the Montreal area surpassed four million for the first time, meaning half the provincial population is concentrated around its biggest city.

 Atlantic Canada